petercorke/robotics-toolbox-python/README.md

 # A Robotics Toolbox for Python

 This is an attempt at creating an open Python version of the venerable Robotics Toolbox for MATLAB.
+Significant work in progress.